BGAKSHAYA/audible_xai/README.md

-# Sonifying Explanations for Deep Neural Network Predictions on Speech and Music Data
+# Sonifying Explanations for Deep Neural Network Predictions on Audio Data

-This repository contains code in the folder [AudibleXAI](AudibleXAI/) for the master thesis topic *Sonifying Explanations for Deep Neural Network Predictions on Speech and Music Data*.
+This repository contains code in the folder [AudibleXAI](AudibleXAI/) for the research paper on *Sonifying Explanations for Deep Neural Network Predictions on Audio Data*.

 ### AudibleXAI directory structure